double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/13-ADR-001 - Adopt Avalonia 12 for the Nexus Desktop UI Shell.md

 ## Decision

 Adopt Avalonia 12 as the primary desktop shell, pairing it with the charter-mandated latest stable .NET version (per §5.1).
-WinForms stays available until parity is reached, but all new work targets Avalonia with shared view models and metadata-driven dashboards.

 ## Consequences